El Malei Rachamim: Place in the Liturgy

-In the Eastern Ashkenazi liturgy, the prayer is usually chanted by a chazzan for the ascension of the souls of the dead on the following occasions: during the funeral; at an unveiling of the tombstone; Yizkor (Remembrance) service on the four of the Jewish festivals, Yom Kippur, Shemini Atzeret, and the last day of Pesach and Shavuot; on the Yahrzeit on a day when there is public reading from the Torah, or the closest date before the Yahrzeit; and on other occasions on which the memory of the dead is recalled.
-In the Western Ashkenazi liturgy, this prayer is usually not recited, although it has been adopted on various occasions in certain Western Ashkenazic communities (including K'hal Adath Jeshurun in Washington Heights).
+In the Eastern Ashkenazi liturgy, the prayer is usually chanted by a hazzan for the ascension of the souls of the dead on the following occasions: during the funeral; at an unveiling of the tombstone; a yizkor service on the four of the Jewish festivals, Yom Kippur, Shemini Atzeret, and the last day of Passover and Shavuot; on the Yahrzeit on a day when there is public reading from the Torah, or the closest date before the Yahrzeit; and on other occasions on which the memory of the dead is recalled.
+Yekkes do not this recite this prayer, although it has been adopted on various occasions in certain Western Ashkenazi communities, such as Khal Adath Jeshurun in Washington Heights.

-In the Sephardi liturgy, a similar prayer called Hashkavah is recited by the reader of the Torah on Mondays and Thursdays.
+Sefardi, Italki, and Romaniote Jews recite a similar prayer, the Ashkavah (אַשְׁכָּבָה), is recited by the reader of the Torah on Mondays and Thursdays.

-The recitation of the prayer in both Ashkenazi and Sephardi liturgies is usually accompanied by pledges for the donation of charity in memory of the deceased.
+The recitation of both prayers is usually accompanied by pledges to donate to charity in memory of the deceased.